Getting High in the Land of the Incas: How to Avoid Altitude Sickness in Peru

 Even if you're in excellent physical condition, this really has no bearing on how you will acclimate to high altitude.
 Nor does your age, gender, or overall fitness level.
 Everyone adjusts to altitude differently and not everyone has difficulty.
 But why take the chance?
 There are several things you can do that will help significantly with acclimatization so your trip starts off on a good note.

-How to Prepare for High Altitude
+How to Prepare for High Altitude in Peru

 1. Acclimatize for 3 days at the start of your trip